Group of Seven experience route: Northeastern Ontario

 Location: 840 1st Avenue West, Owen Sound

-Dedicated to the innovative and artistic spirit of Tom Thomson, the gallery features some of his work as well as contemporary art, including a beautiful Indigenous collection.
-Stretch your legs along the Tom Thomson Trail that connects Owen Sound to the Georgian Trail in Meaford, and pass by the Pioneer Cemetery at the Leith Church where Tom Thomson is buried.
+Stretch your legs along the Tom Thomson Trail that connects Owen Sound to the Georgian Trail in Meaford.
+Stop at the Pioneer Cemetery at the Leith Church where Tom Thomson is buried.

 Location: Owen Sound